Advanced Psychoanalytic Certification Program

 - Four or more supervised psychoanalyses conducted by the Candidate to enhance the understanding of others and provide intensive clinical experience

 - A Candidate’s personal analysis to enhance self-understanding and gain a deep appreciation of the dynamic interaction between analyst and patient

 Psychoanalytic Candidates draw from their full capacity of learning, creativity, caring, and compassion.
 By interweaving scholarly training, relevance through “practical” experience, with intensive one-on-one supervision, NJI fully prepares graduates for the clinical practice of psychoanalysis and the application of psychoanalytic concepts to many areas of clinical, scholarly, and other professional work.
 In the course of study a Candidate can expect to enhance his/her therapeutic skills, generate new insights and develop more effective ways of interacting with patients.
 Through teaching, mentoring and supervision a Candidate will gain the support and confidence necessary for professional practice in agency and private practice settings.

-Each of the four academic years consists of two semesters, with four classes offered each semester.
-Three of the classes each semester are theoretically oriented, and the third is a case presentation class.
+Each of the five academic years consists of two semesters, with three classes offered each semester.
+Two of the classes each semester are theoretically oriented, and the third is a case presentation class.
 Classes typically meet on either Wednesday or Thursday evenings, but some classes have opted to meet during the day.